 SHPO is also available to review preliminary applications in advance of the grant deadline.
 SHPO will review the draft application for omissions or inconsistencies and provide feedback on any concerns with the scope of work.
-If you wish to have SHPO provide preliminary feedback on your application, it must be submitted by deadline identified in the grant manual.
+If you wish to have SHPO provide preliminary feedback on your application, it must be submitted by September 1, 2021.